 - witness testimony;

-- documents:
+- documents;

 - expert opinions;

 - written statements ("schriftliche Auskunft");

 - inspections; and

-- party assertions and testimony ("Partei-und Beweisaussage").
+- party assertions and testimony ("Partei- und Beweisaussage").

-8.3 Are there any particular rules regarding the calling of witnesses of fact?
-The making of witness statements or depositions?
+8.3 Are there any particular rules regarding the calling of witnesses of fact, and the making of witness statements or depositions?

 Parties must name the witnesses on which they rely in their submissions.
 The court will then order the witnesses to appear and testify orally.
 Witnesses will be questioned by the court, but the parties have the right to ask additional questions.
-Witness statements or depositions are generally not admissible evidence.
+However, there is no cross-examination of witnesses.
+Written witness statements or depositions are generally not admissible evidence.
+Furthermore, only a person who is not a party can be a witness, and it is not admissible to prepare a witness before the hearing.